GavinHuttley/tib/_sources/version_control/index.rst.txt

 Cloning the repository to your development computer
 ---------------------------------------------------

 In this case, you will clone onto the machine where you will be developing your code.
-I assume you have gone through the process of creating an ssh key and followed GitHub's instructions for adding that to your account (see above).
+I assume you have gone through the process of creating an ssh key and followed GitHub's instructions for adding that to your account [#]_.

+.. [#] You will make life easier for yourself if you upload a SSH key to your GitHub account.
+This requires you create a SSH key.
+See `instructions here <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ for doing both of these things.

 .. code-block:: bash